 - 1. Through a rotation based PSHE lesson programme in KS3. - 2.
 Through PSHE sessions taught in KS4 science lessons. - 3.
-Through form time discussion based PSHE sessions - 4.
-Through the work of the Norfolk Police and their 'Safer Schools' initiative (which discusses internet safety, healthy relationships, Child Sexual Exploitation (CSE) and 'Murdered by my boyfriend') which furthers their understanding of healthy and unhealthy relationships. - 5.
+Through form time discussion based PSHE sessions. - 4.
+Through the work of the Norfolk Police and their 'Safer Schools' initiative (which discusses internet safety, healthy relationships and grooming, which furthers their understanding of healthy and unhealthy relationships. - 5.
 Through Super Learning Days (days off-timetable where pupils are given opportunities to focus on topics like Mental Health or first aid). - 6.
 In other Curriculum Areas such as Science, Citizenship, ICT, PE and Food Technology.